janecai0714/AMP_regression_EC_SA/README.md

 # Project Title

-A BERT-based Transfer Learning Approach for Predicting the Minimum Inhibitory Concentrations of Antimicrobial Peptides for \textit{Escherichia coli} and \textit{Staphylococcus aureus}
+A BERT-based Transfer Learning Approach for Predicting the Minimum Inhibitory Concentrations of Antimicrobial Peptides for Escherichia coli and Staphylococcus aureus

 ## Description

-Air pollution in Macau has become a serious problem following the Pear River Delta's (PRD) rapid industrializatio nthat begain in the 1990s.
-Two regions in Macau were selected to do this the air quality forecast project: Macao roadside and Macao residential.
-For Macao roadside, there were four pollutants (CO, NO2, PM10, PM25) have availabel data.
-As for Macao residential, there were six pollutants (CO, NO2, O3, PM10, PM25, SO2) have availabel data.
-For each pollutants in these regions, two machine learning model groups: tradtional machine models (random forest, support vector machine) and deep learning models (artificial neural networks, recurrent neural network, long short-term memory network, gated recurrent units network), were applied to create predictive models to forecast pollutant concentrations for the next 24 h given the previous 3 days data.
+Antimicrobial peptides (AMPs) are a promising alternative for combating bacterial drug resistance.
+While current computer prediction models excel in binary classification of AMPs from sequences, there is a lack of regression methods to accurately quantify AMP activity against specific bacteria, making the identification of highly potent AMPs a challenge.
+In this study, we proposed a deep learning model based on the fine-tuned Bidirectional Encoder Representations from Transformers (BERT) architecture to extract embedding features from input sequences and predict minimum inhibitory concentrations (MICs) for target bacterial species.
+Using the transfer learning strategy, we built re gression models for Escherichia coli (EC) and Staphylococcus aureus (SA) using data curated from DBAASP.

 ## Getting Started

 ### Python packages

+* torch==2.0.1+cu118
+* biopython==1.81
+* transformers==4.28.1
-* tensorflow 2.6.2
+* tokenizers==0.13.3

-### Executing program
+### Executing program (take EC as an example)

-* run model/tradtional_model.py to build traditional models.
+* run EC/bert_finetuen/train_test.py to build the regression model
+* run EC/bert_finetune/reproduce.py to reproduce experimental results
-* run model/dl_model.py to build deep learning models.
+* run EC/ml_base/ml_train_test.py to build traditional machine learning models

+### Predict sequences (receive a fasta file and output a csv file)
+* change the variables (fasta_path, csv_path) to your own filename, run predict/predict.py to predict pMIC values for input sequences
 ## Acknowledgments

 Inspiration, code snippets, etc.